All in One Paint for Furniture + Cheap Herringbone Accent

 all in one paint for furniture text overlay with grey painted cabinet in background

-A few weeks ago I tried out and Reviewed Heirloom Traditions All in One Paint for the first time, and I loved it… but I didn’t care for the textured finish that I got.
+A few weeks ago I tried out and reviewed Heirloom Traditions All in One Paint for the first time, and I loved it… but I didn’t care for the textured finish that I got.

 So here I am trying to spray it on instead to get a smooth, texture-free, and brushstroke-free finish.
+Here’s more about how to paint furniture without brush marks.

 I added a cool herringbone accent to the drawer too, and I’ll share how that went down as well.